 Racial Disparities in Behavioral Health

-The Synergy Center in Kalamazoo aims to transform the health care experience for African Americans, with a focus on improving both physical and mental health outcomes in the community.
+The Synergy Center in Kalamazoo aims to transform the health care experience for African Americans, focused on improving both physical and mental health outcomes in the community.

 We’re excited by this project because it acknowledges the transformative impact of culturally competent care.
-This work recognizes the significant influence of shared experiences on health outcomes and the treatment journey, while leveraging technology as a tool to help close gaps and enhance accessibility.
+This work recognizes the significant influence of shared experiences on health outcomes and the treatment journey while leveraging technology to help close gaps and enhance accessibility.

 WHAT’S NEXT?

 Want to know more?
-Sign up for our newsletter to stay up to date on funding opportunities or sign up for office hours with a member of our Behavioral Health team if you have an idea to explore.
+Visit our Behavioral Health page or sign up for our newsletter to stay up-to-date on funding opportunities.
+As our next grant round approaches, we’ll also post available office hours when you can connect with a member of our Behavioral Health team to ask questions and explore your ideas.

 Pin It on Pinterest